Our Story

 Repeat Offender Property Protest Justice for Families

-BASTA builds tenant power by bringing underrepresented Austin renters into a housing justice movement fueled by tenant-led organizing, community education, and outreach.
-Our work is centered on dismantling the systems that prevent tenants from living in dignified and healthy homes.
+A special project of TRLA (Texas RioGrande Legal Aid), BASTA (Building and Strengthening Tenant Action/ Buscando Acción y Solidaridad que Transforme el Arrendamiento) builds tenant power by bringing underrepresented Austin renters into a housing justice movement fueled by tenant-led organizing, community education, and outreach.